kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

 - Test 17: Invalid EIDs due to less than 8 digits
   - finding a good solution to handle less than 8 digits was surprisingly hard, although the solution I arrived at is rather straightforward
-- Test 18: Fuzz test constructing valid EIDs from parts and putting them through the validator
+- Test 18: Fuzz test constructing valid EIDs from parts and putting them through the validator Dropped tests (diminishing learing returns anticipated):

-- Open tests:
-  - fuzz test constructing valid EIDs and putting them through the validator
+- fuzz test constructing valid EIDs and putting them through the validator (skipped is it's hard to express in a sensible way)
 - fuzz test EIDs through constructor? (think it won't be easy to construct valid and invalid ones here, separately here)
 - fuzz more tests